Rachel Recchia: The Bachelorette

+Bachelor in Paradise

+On August 21, 2023, during The Bachelorette season 20 live season finale, Recchia was announced as a contestant on season 9 of Bachelor in Paradise.

 Personal life

 On May 13, 2022, Recchia got engaged to Tino Franco, whom she chose as the winner on her season of The Bachelorette.
-They broke up while the season was airing after he confessed to kissing another woman.
+They broke up while the season was airing after he confessed to cheating on her.